albar965/albar965.github.io/littlenavmap-faq.md

 ----

-#### I see strange ILS feathers labelled `G25F, GS` and similar {#ils}
+#### I see strange ILS feathers labeled `G25F, GS` and similar {#ils}

 These are GLS/RNAV approach facilities which will be shown in a future version of _Little Navmap_ and are already placed in the navigation database.

 Unfortunately I cannot remove these for the current version of _Little Navmap_.